Michael Pryor, Co-Founder @ Trello: When a Product Everyone Loves is Worth $450M (Video + Transcript)

 Michael: We were having success.
 There were four different things that we wanted to do product wise.
 We looked at our dev team and we were like, “OK, we’re going to have to do one.
 Then we finish that, we’ll do the next.
 Then we finish that, then we’ll do the next,” as far as resources.
 We were using the profits from Fog Creek to invest into…

-Jason: That’s the tension a lot of people have, especially if you are from services to software.
+Jason: That’s the tension a lot of people have, especially if you go from services to software.
 How big was Fog Creek at the time, employees?

 Michael: Probably around 50 people.